InstantGroup: Instant Template Generation for Scalable Group of Brain MRI Registration

-The framework is trained in the siamese scheme as shown in Figure \ref{fig:framework} and optimized by the loss function in Equation \ref{loss}.
-Two scans are fed into the networks and processed through two siamese paths through the share-weighted encoder, decoder, and registration module.
-The diffeomorphic registration network is pre-trained and not updated in the siamese scheme.
+The framework is trained with Dual VAE as shown in Figure \ref{fig:framework} and optimized by the overall loss function.
+In the training stage, two scans are fed into the networks and processed through dual symmetric paths via the weight-sharing encoder, decoder, and registration module.
+The diffeomorphic registration network \textbf{Reg} is pre-trained and frozen during the training of InstantGroup.
+After the generation of the template $I_{temp}$ from $I_1$ and $I_2$, \textbf{Reg} predicts the deformation fields from $I_{temp}$ to $I_1$ and $I_2$ correspondingly. \textbf{DIM} incorporates the deformation fields and forces the displacements to be of the same magnitude and opposite. \textbf{STAM} deforms $I_{temp}$ with the deformation fields and enforces the similarity between $I_1$, $I_2$ and the deformed $I_{temp}$.
+The framework is optimized by the overall objective loss function: